hubernikus/python_project/README.md

 ## Outline

 ### General Setup
+ - Setup .venv
  - Install and use the repository.
+ - What happens to 'git' if we install this ?
  - Inspect code
  - Create a new folder: shapes
  - new __init__.py file,